Rastercar/mail-sender/readme.md

 # Mail Sender

-This service is only responsible for validating sending requests and interacting to the AWS/SES to send email requests, it also publishes success or failures events regarding the sending attempts.
+Service for validating sending requests and interacting to the AWS/SES to send email requests, it also publishes success or failures events regarding the sending attempts.

 Note that a success event only means the email has been queued for sending successfully, not that it arrived in the repicient(s) inbox,